micado-scale/docs/user_documentation/rst/application_description.rst

 parameters of the virtual machine can be configured which will host the Kubernetes worker node.
 During operation MiCADO will instantiate as many virtual machines with the parameters defined here as required during scaling.
-MiCADO currently supports six different cloud interfaces: CloudSigma, CloudBroker, EC2, Nova, Azure and GCE.
+MiCADO currently supports seven different cloud interfaces: CloudSigma, CloudBroker, EC2, Nova, Azure, OCI and GCE.
 MiCADO supports multiple virtual machine "sets" which can be restricted to host only specific containers (defined in the requirements section of the container specification).
 At the moment multi-cloud support is in alpha stage, so only certain combinations of different cloud service providers will work.

 **NOTE** Underscores are not permitted in virtual machine names (ie TOSCA node names).
 Names should also begin and end with an alphanumeric.